How To Help The Environment In Your Community: Top Ten Tips

 - Change Light Bulbs- In your home (and share this information with all your contacts and neighborhood connections), switch out any incandescent bulbs for LED light bulbs.
 Typically, energy-efficient bulbs use anywhere from 25 to 80 percent less energy than incandescents and can last three to 25 times longer, according to the U.S. Department of Energy.
 If you live in a co-op or apartment building, you can advocate that LED bulbs be used in shared spaces if they aren’t already.
 An analysis from the Consumer Federation of America found that a household using 20 lightbulbs could save $1,000 or more in a decade by using LED bulbs instead of incandescent or halogen bulbs.

 - Adopt A Road- These street or highway programs are set up for you to commit to picking up trash along a stretch of the roadway a few times a year.
-Ask your neighbors, friends, co-workers, or members of any clubs you belong to to join in.
+Ask your neighbors, friends, co-workers, or members of any clubs you belong to join.

 - Plant Trees- A community tree-planting event can seriously refresh your local environment.
 A full-grown tree cleanses the air of more than 48 pounds of carbon dioxide each year.
-If you gather to plant a new foliage, you and your neighbours could help improve air quality in your community, especially as the saplings take root and grow larger.
+If you rather plant a new foliage, you and your neighbors could help improve air quality in your community, especially as the saplings take root and grow larger.

 BONUS: Get Political – Use your voice to make sure your community council members are doing everything they can to help the environment.
 From planning more green spaces to offering incentives for eco-building, there is so much that council members can do.
 Make your voice heard by reminding them of the role they play in greening the community.